zhengjie2002/tp/docs/UserGuide.md

 * Deletes the case with the specified ID.
 * The id refers to the id of the case itself.
-* The id **must be exactly 6 hexadecimal digits** 000001, 000fab, 00beef, … and the case must exist
+* The id **must be exactly 6 hexadecimal digits** 000001, 000fab, 00beef, … and the case must exist.

 **Examples:**